 As a rule of thumb, I assume I spend 90% of my time on research (and other activities, like writing this article, for example).
 Trading is only just a few minutes per day, given that I currently only trade around the open and the close and trade much less than I used to.

 The secret sauce of the Medallion Fund is the idea generators in the fund.
 It’s all about throwing around ideas.
 You need to be somewhat creative.

-If you are on your own it’s not easy to generate ideas.
+In a previous post, I explained how I go about to find trading edges in the markets.
+If you are on your own it’s not easy to find new trading ideas.
 You need to build a network:

 Trading lesson 7: Build a network of traders to get trading ideas

 …..environment trumps intellect…it’s difficult, if not impossible, to become successful on your own.

 Guy Spier The Education Of A Value Investor, pages 49 and 52